zoli0831/zoli0831/README.md

 ## Hi there 👋

+I'm currently a **PhD student** :mortar_board: at EPFL in Switzerland :switzerland: in the groups of [Beat Fierz](https://www.epfl.ch/labs/lcbm/fierz/).
+My research interests lie in the structural and mechanism studies of Histone Modifications and their regulators, such as Polycomb Repressive Complex.

+📫 How to reach me:
+- :envelope: zongqing.li@epfl.ch

 <!--
 **zoli0831/zoli0831** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.